What Do Drama Therapists Treat?

 • Associate's Degree: An Associate’s degree in drama or counseling provides a basic understanding of the field and may open doors to entry-level positions or further studies.
 However, for more advanced roles, a higher degree is usually required.

-• Bachelor's Degree: A Bachelor’s in psychology or Bachelor’s in counseling are great options, or you could start with a Bachelor’s in theatre arts.
+• Bachelor's Degree: A Bachelor’s in psychology or Bachelor’s in counseling are great options, or you could start with a Bachelor’s degree in theatre arts.
 Any of the above degrees with a drama therapy concentration is ideal.
 This level of education equips students with a solid foundation in both drama and therapeutic principles, and can be completed in around 4 years.

 • Master's Degree: A Master’s degree in counseling or Master’s in psychology with a drama therapy emphasis is the standard requirement for professional practice.
 This two-year graduate-level program delves deeper into the theoretical and practical aspects of drama therapy, preparing individuals for licensure and advanced roles in the field.